 In fact, these small tasks can destroy your productivity and hinder the growth of your business.
 As Deloitte recommends, you have to avoid wasting time on insignificant tasks and focus all of your attention on fundamentally improving your operation.

 That’s where automation comes into play.
 In this article, we’re going to talk about the following three things:

-- How can you benefit from automating small tasks
+- How you can benefit from automating tasks

 Everyone has a routine.
 Your employees do too.
 But insignificant tasks don’t need to be a part of it.
 Roughly 25% of employees simply want to “do their jobs.”
 Use automation to give your employees an opportunity to do their jobs and improve satisfaction rates.